egnechng/PokerTracker/README.md

 {
   username: "TiltedFish",
   hash: // a password hash,
-  gameSessions: // an array of references to GameSession documents }
+  gameSessions: // an array of references to GameSession ids }
 ```